brootware/privacy-sexy-lite/README.md

 > Standard Disclaimer: Author assumes no liability for any damage done on your machines.

+## Core Features

+- 💻 Cross platform.
+Both Windows and MacOS.
+- 🪶 Ultra light!
+No compiled binaries.
+Just plain old bash,batch and powershell scripts.
+- 🙅 Automated security and privacy hardening on your Operating System.
+- 🔁 Automated reversion of the security and privacy hardening.
+- 🧹 Automated privacy cleanups.

 ## How to use for Mac

 ```bash